giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The expected behaviour is a stable response with a limited number of beam elements, because the sectional stiffness field is regular and does not contain localized reductions.

-The plots show the tip displacement and torsional rotation obtained from the CSF-to-OpenSees projection for the tested uniform beam discretizations.
+The plots show the tip displacement and torsional rotation obtained from the CSF-to-OpenSees sampling for the tested uniform beam discretizations.

 ![Undegraded NREL tower - tip displacement convergence](openseeslab_output_NREL-5-MW/plot_tip_displacement_convergence.png)